Ranking every player to wear No.7 for Barcelona since 1995

 After completing his £142million move to Barcelona in January 2018, Coutinho initially wore the No.14 shirt before changing to the No.7 six months later.

 The Brazil international failed to live up to expectations in 2018-19 and reclaimed his initial No.14 in 2020 after returning from a loan spell at Bayern Munich.

-Things just never clicked at the Camp Nou – as it transpired he was neither a replacement for Andres Iniesta nor Neymar – and Coutinho’s now out on loan at Aston Villa.
+Things just never clicked at the Camp Nou – as it transpired he was neither a replacement for Andres Iniesta nor Neymar – and Coutinho’s since been sold to Aston Villa for a fraction of what Barcelona originally paid for him.
 Arguably one of the worst signings in the history of football.